Hate in response to growing immigration and shifting political attitudes

 Hate crimes against racial and political minorities have sharply increased in many western European countries, a sentiment that demonstrates Europe's political shift to more conservative values.
 Several Muslim and Jewish communities have been threatened in the wake of attacks on Muslims in France, Sweden and Germany, and on Jews in Paris and Copenhagen.

-on the headquarters of French magazine Charlie Hebdo on Jan.7, twenty-six mosques have been targeted, including a mosque in Le Mans, France, 45 minutes from the French capital, which was hit with three blank grenades and gunfire through the windows.
+A study by the European Union's Fundamental Rights Agency (FRA) found that between Jan.
+7 and Feb.
+7 of 2015, there was a 70 percent increase in Islamophobic incidents in Europe from 2014.
+Since the attack on the headquarters of French magazine Charlie Hebdo on Jan.7, twenty-six mosques have been targeted, including a mosque in Le Mans, France, 45 minutes from the French capital, which was hit with three blank grenades and gunfire through the windows.
 French police have since been stationed at various mosques throughout the country.

 The increasing number of hate crimes against religious minorities have followed the nationalist trend in Europe.
 "A widespread disillusion with political and business elites, after years of disappointing economic growth, is a common factor that underpins resurgent nationalism across in Western Europe," said Gideon Rachman of "The Economist."
 Groups such as the German-based Patriotic Europeans Against the Islamization of the West (PEGIDA) have opened chapters in many other European countries like England, Italy and the Netherlands.
 PEGIDA's mission is to reduce the "Islamization of the West" by restricting immigration to the European Union.